nerdspark/NERDSpark-Data-Tool/README.md

 The N.E.R.D.
 Spark Data Tracker is written with Java using the JavaFX library for UI controls.
 To run this from the source code, you must:
 1. Have Java 17 or above installed.
 2. Have JavaFX 17.0.10 jdk or above installed.
-3. Include the following in the VM arguments (adjust to your own JavaFX sdk location):
+3. Include the following in the VM arguments in your IDE (adjust to your own JavaFX SDK location):
 ```
     --module-path <location of javafx is installed>/javafx-sdk-<Version>/lib
     --add-modules=javafx.controls,javafx.fxml